Looking For The Best Monitor Speakers for Home Studios?

 The PreSonus Eris E4.5 2-Way Powered Studio Monitors are a great choice for a small studio setup.
 These speakers are lightweight (13 pounds) and are perfect for someone with a budget in mind who wants high sound quality, whether for their personal stereo system, or mixing.
 The PreSonus Eris E4.5 even features controls for changing frequency response ranges, essentially this mean sthat these speakers enable highly accurate mixing.

 These professional acoustic adjustment controls allow the PreSonus Eris E4.5 to perform well in any room, so you won’t have to worry about setting up bass traps or doing any extensive sound treatment in your home studio.
-At $199 these speakers are perfect for anyone on a budget, who wants the features of a high end system.
+These speakers are perfect for anyone on a budget, who wants the features of a high end system.
 With over 194 positive customer reviews, users have reported being blown away at the excellent high range.
 Buyers have also reported that these speakers are great for TV’s as well as home studios.
 In this regard, the PreSonus Eris E4.5 may be the most versatile option on our list.

 Still Not Convinced?
 Check Out This Review Of The Rokit 5’s & Hear For Yourself